OctoPrint/OctoPrint-MQTT/README.md

             # be substituted with the event name
             #eventTopic: event/{event}

+            # should events be published?
+            #eventActive: true

             # topic for print and slicer progress, appended to the base topic,
             # '{progress}' will be substituted with either 'printing' or 'slicing'
             #progressTopic: progress/{progress}

+            # should progress be published?
+            #progressActive: true

+            # topic for temperatures, appended to the base topic,
+            # '{temp}' will be substituted with either 'toolX' (X is the number of the tool) or 'bed'
+            #temperatureTopic: temperature/{temp}

+            # should temperatures be published?
+            #temperatureActive: true
 ```

 ## Helpers